gensart-ai/gensart-ai/README.md

 Computer :
 - Intel Core-i7 12000k
 - DDR5 32GB...
-No, no no, I've been waken up from my dream, here is my computer gear :
+No, no no, typo sorry.
+Here :
 - Office laptop (I don't have my own), ASUS A456U
 - Wireless Mouse, I have my own
 - and, mousepad :)